valinsogna/advanced_programming_2021/c++/05_copy_move_semantics/exercises/readme.md

  private:
   // private struct node with the proper value_type
-  // why is a good idea nesting node? struct node {
+  // why is a good idea nesting node?
+If two classes are templated on all and only the same templates it's good struct node {//it is note templated: it is class list which is templated
     value_type value;
     std::unique_ptr<node> next;